 John Baker.
 His brother, Richard Anthony Baker, the BBC radio announcer and author, shouldn't be confused with Richard Baker, the BBC news reader.

 John Baker conducting.
-The standard Post Office issue headphones shown here are uncomfortable and don't provide any sound isolation.
+The standard Post Office (PO) issue headphones shown here are uncomfortable and don't provide any sound isolation.
 They are, however, of high impedance and can be connected to any circuit without causing disruption.

 David Cain conducts Ronnie Stevens in the making of 'The Tempest'.
 This picture appears to have been taken in one of the main Maida Vale music studios.